ezeYaniv/lorem-pigsum/README.md

 ---

 ## Usage
-📜 Select from the text options available (# of paragraphs, paragraph length.)
-Generate your oremLay igsumPay and copy it to your clipboard with a click of a button!
+📜 Select from the text options available (# of paragraphs, paragraph length) 📜 Generate your oremLay igsumPay
+📜 Copy it to your clipboard with a click of a button!

 🐖 The final version of Lorem Pigsum can be accessed at https://lorem-pigsum.herokuapp.com/